AdrienLemaire/fandekasp.github.io/2015-09-31-habitica-habit-building-program.md

 * **Habits**: for activities that could be repeated several times a day.
 * **Dailies**: for recurring activities.
-* **Todo**: One-time tasks.
+* **Todo**: for one-time tasks.
-* **Rewards**: Things you can do for fun after working hard on your tasks.
+* **Rewards**: for leisure activities available after working hard on your tasks.

 It's  simple to use, accepts the [Markdown](http://daringfireball.net/projects/markdown/) markup language and [Emoji](http://emoji-cheat-sheet.com/) emoticons.

-Although its todo-list features have increased a lot over the time, I believe the strenght of Habitica, but the game that wraps it and the community that gives it life.
+Although its todo-list features have increased a lot over the time, I believe the strenght of Habitica comes from the game that wraps the tool, and the community that gives it life.

-As a fact, I've tried many todo-list tools before Habitica, and always gave up on them (not enough features, not intuitive, or simply because I couldn't build the habit of checking them regularly and forgot them).
-But when I started using Habitica back in its beta days, although it was cribbled with bugs, I sticked to it because it was fun and people there very friendly.
+As a fact, I've tried many todo-list tools before Habitica, and always gave up on them (missing features, not intuitive enough, or simply because I couldn't build the habit of checking them regularly and forgot them).
+But when I started using Habitica back in its beta days, although it was cribbled with bugs, I sticked to it because I was having fun and had met very friendly people there.

 {: .clear}
 ![Habitica Logo](/images/habitica/logo.png "New logo looking like a Gryphon"){: .float_left}
-Formely named **HabitRPG**, the application was renamed **Habitica** on 2015, July 31th.
+Formely named **HabitRPG**, the application was renamed **Habitica** on July 31th 2015.
 The old name was difficult to pronunce and confused by people (HabitRG?
 HabitGRG?), so they decided to name the application after the land of Habitica, where all these adventures take place.

 The [Gamification](https://en.wikipedia.org/wiki/Gamification) comes in multiples aspects:

-* **Health**, **Experience**, **Mana**: Like any RPG, your avatar will evolve as you complete tasks, and might die if you're slacking off.
+* **Health**, **Experience**, **Mana**: Like any [RPG game](https://en.wikipedia.org/wiki/Role-playing_game), your avatar will evolve as you complete tasks, and will die if you're slacking off.

   {: .centered}
   ![Health, XP and Mana bars](/images/habitica/health_xp_mana.png)
 * **Attribute points and Class System**: Do you want to complete quests faster, get more gold, avoid dying?
-Smartly distribute your points in [Strenght, Intelligence, Constitution and Perception](http://habitica.wikia.com/wiki/Character_Attributes) and select the most appropriate class for your avatar ([Warrior](http://habitica.wikia.com/wiki/Character_Attributes), [Mage](http://habitica.wikia.com/wiki/Mage),
+Smartly distribute your points in [Strenght, Intelligence, Constitution and Perception](http://habitica.wikia.com/wiki/Character_Attributes), and select the most appropriate class for your avatar ([Warrior](http://habitica.wikia.com/wiki/Character_Attributes), [Mage](http://habitica.wikia.com/wiki/Mage),